ranibasna/Reproducible-research-with-R-/docs/conda.md

         conda install -c r package-name.

+!!!Note
+    The flag -n is for environment name, the flag -c is for channel name.

 * Conda’s R packages are available from the R channel of Anaconda Cloud, which is included by default in Conda’s default_channels list, so you don’t need to specify the R channel when installing R packages like, say, tidyverse.

          conda activate r-env
-        (r-env)  conda install r-tidyverse=1.2.1 (test this!)
+        (r-env)  conda install r-tidyverse=1.2.1

 * List the packages in the environment:

         conda list

 !!!
 Tip
     You can also search for any R package if you know the name, such as ``` conda search -f r-EXACTNAME```.
 Replace EXACTNAME with the desired CRAN or MRAN R package name.
 For example, for rbokeh, you would use ``` conda search -f r-rbokeh```.
-    Also, Find out what versions of r-factominer are available in the bioconda channel using ```conda search -c conda-forge r-factominer```.
+    Also, Find out what versions of r-factominer are available in the bioconda channel using ```conda search -c conda-forge r-factominer``` you can seek more details by using conda search --help.

 * remove a package form the environment